Transfer

 Transferable Courses

 MSJC offers courses that are transferable to the California State Universities (CSU), University of California (UC), Out-of-State, and Private schools.
-MSJC has many transfer agreements with both CSU and UC systems which make it easier for students to transfer, however individual campuses determine transfer status of courses.
 Students considering transferring are encouraged to meet with a Counselor to determine which transfer courses are required for major and educational goal.
-Student's may transfer up to 70 transferable units from a community college to CSUs and UCs.
+Student's may transfer up to 70 transferable units from a California Community College (CCC) to CSUs and UCs.
 It is advised that students transfer with at least 60 transferable units to ensure that they are admitted to the four-year institution with junior or upper division status.
-Most CSU’s and all UC’s require junior standing at time of transfer.
+To verify transfer requirements students are encouraged to look into the college catalog of the transfer institution, contact college admissions representatives, and use the ASSIST website as a tool to verify transfer major preparation for CSUs and UCs.

 Transfer General Education